About the COVID-19 vaccines

-Learn more about the COVID-19 Vaccine Approval Process and Safety from the Ministry of Health.
+Learn more about the COVID-19 vaccine approval process and safety from the Ministry of Health.

 Getting the vaccine is an additional way to protect yourself against COVID-19.

-After receiving either dose of the COVID-19 vaccine, you should continue to follow all public health measures, including wearing a mask, practicing physical distancing and washing your hands.
+After receiving either dose of the COVID-19 vaccine, you should continue to follow all public health measures, including wearing a mask, practicing physical distancing, and washing your hands.

 You should also continue to monitor for symptoms of COVID-19, and get tested if you have symptoms.
-Learn more about how we can all continue to take care of each other, and the actions you should take to stay safe.

 The COVID-19 vaccines are given by an injection into the muscle of the arm.
 You cannot get COVID-19 from the vaccine.

-If you get vaccinated and are exposed to COVID-19, it's not yet known if you can still give the infection to someone that has not been immunized.
+If you get vaccinated and are exposed to COVID-19, it's not yet known if you can still give the infection to someone that has not been vaccinated.
 That's why, even after being vaccinated, it's important to continue to follow these actions to stay safe and take care of each other.

 Both Pfizer-BioNTech and Moderna COVID-19 vaccines are messenger RNA vaccines, often called mRNA vaccines. mRNA vaccines teach our cells to make a protein that triggers an immune response.
 Our cells break down and destroy the mRNA after the protein has been created.